clebert/pageobject/docs/api-references/class.md

 Instantiates the specified page class when loaded, throws an error otherwise.

-A page class is considered loaded if its declared selectors are found and its declared URL matches the current one.
+- A page class is considered loaded if its declared selectors are found and its declared URL matches the current one.
+- When searching for a DOM element, the method polls the DOM until the element has been found, or the timeout expires.
+The timeout can be configured using the environment variable `ELEMENT_SEARCH_TIMEOUT`, it defaults to `5000` milliseconds.

 **Parameters:**